matteocrippa/awesome-swift/README.md

 ### Images
 *An interesting list of image related libs..*

+* [GPUImage 2](https://github.com/BradLarson/GPUImage2) - GPUImage 2 is a BSD-licensed Swift framework for GPU-accelerated video and image processing.
 * [Agrume](https://github.com/JanGorman/Agrume) - A lemony fresh iOS image viewer written in Swift.
 * [AlamofireImage](https://github.com/Alamofire/AlamofireImage) - AlamofireImage is an image component library for Alamofire.
 * [APNGKit](https://github.com/onevcat/APNGKit) - High performance and delightful way to play with APNG format in iOS.